fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 </Grid>
 ```

-The _onSubmit_ callback has been passed down all the way from our patient list page.
-See async function _submitNewPatient_ in _src/PatientListPage/index.tsx_.
+The <i>onSubmit</i> callback has been passed down all the way from our patient list page.
 It basically performs a post operation to our backend, adds the new returned patient to our state and closes the modal.
 If the backend returns an error, the error is displayed on the form.

 Here is our submit function: